 You may say, "You don't know what I have done."
 I don't, but God does and Jesus has paid the price for your sins on the cross.
 God gave to Jesus on the cross the penalty that you and I deserved so that He could give to us the favor that Jesus deserved.
 John chapter 1:12-13 declares, "But as many as received him, to them gave the power to become the sons of God, even to them that believe on his name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God."

-Most of the people who read this booklet may never have had a drug problem.
+Most of the people who are reading this message may never have had a drug problem.
 Yet, we all need a Savior!
 Jesus came, hung on the cross and died so that He could present us to His Father clothed in His Righteousness.
 It is His Gift to us.
 He would rather hang on the cross and die than to live without you throughout eternity.

 He said "He is the way, the truth and the Life!
 No one come to the Father except through Him.
 To receive this Gift of Salvation acknowledge Him as your Lord and Savior and accept the forgiveness of your sins.
 The scripture declares "If we confess with our mouth and believe in our heart that God raised Jesus from the dead we will be saved."
 (Romans 10:9-11)